Skip to main content

 What we're doing to keep you safe

 We are all responsible for creating a safe and inclusive campus.
-Here at Federation University we have, and continue to take action to proactively prevent, as well as responsibly respond to, issues of violence and sexual harm.
+Here at Federation University we have, and continue to take action to proactively prevent, as well as responsibly respond to sexual and gender-based violence.

 We have implemented changes to make our learning spaces, campuses, residences and broader community safer and more respectful places for everyone to enjoy.